Openscapes/.github/profile/README.md

 ![](horst-openscapes-mentors.jpg)

-We mentor research teams for kinder, better science in less time.
+We mentor research teams in open data science for kinder, better science in less time.

 <!--